Paralegal Course & Program

 Are you a well-organized, quick-thinking individual, with excellent communication and customer service skills?
-Then the Ottawa and Mississauga Paralegal program may be the right choice for you!
-Legislative changes have made Paralegal a licensed profession in Ontario and clients are looking for access to cost effective legal services.
+The Paralegal program may be the right choice for you!
+Paralegal is a licensed profession in Ontario and clients are looking for access to cost effective legal services.
 Our Paralegal Diploma program prepares you for a career in this expanding field.

 Paralegal Program Objective

 The objective of the Paralegal Diploma program is to provide our students with the required substantive law training to successfully enter the Law Society of Ontario’s paralegal licensing process.
 Students will learn constitutional and administrative law, client interviewing, legal research, evidence, small claims court, provincial offences, legal writing, dispute resolution and mediation, legal computer applications, tribunals, immigration law and landlord and tenant law.
 All law courses are taught by lawyers or licensed paralegals.

 The following paralegal courses will help you establish a legal services business of your own: ethics and professional responsibility, practice management / operating a small business and legal accounting.
 Microsoft Word, Microsoft Excel and Bookkeeping are also invaluable tools.

-The structure of our paralegal program includes traditional lecture and seminar courses, as well as field trips to local Courts and tribunals.
+The structure of our paralegal program includes lecture and seminar courses, as well as field trips to local Courts and tribunals.
 There are also a number of mock hearings and presentations throughout the program.
-A co-op placement will ensure you graduate with exposure to the profession, and the requisite hours to qualify for the licensing process.
+A practical placement will ensure you graduate with exposure to the profession, and the requisite hours to qualify for the licensing process.

 The fun, online quiz takes 3-minutes to complete and you’ll get a personalized report.
 Identify your strengths and social style plus the training and positions you’re best suited for.
 Get your Legal Career Training Readiness score now!

-Our students will have a four week work placement under the supervision of a LSO Licensee during which you will use the skills learned in the classroom and experience your profession from the practical perspective.
+Our students will have a four week practical placement under the supervision of a LSO Licensee during which you will use the skills learned in the classroom and experience your profession from the practical perspective.

-The Paralegal programs of Algonquin Careers Academy, Ottawa and Mississauga, are accredited by the Law Society of Ontario to 2020.
+The Paralegal program of Algonquin Careers Academy is accredited by the Law Society of Ontario to 2025.

 Becoming a Licensed Paralegal in the Province of Ontario